How We Protect Your Data

-We use strong browser encryption, store all of our data on servers in a secure facility, and implement systematic processes and procedures for securing and storing data.
+We use strong browser encryption, store all of our data on servers in a secure facility, and implement systematic processes and procedures to protect it.

-Safeguards to protect against unauthorized activity.
+Safeguards to guard against unauthorized activity.

 Respect for your personal data and information.

 We understand that personal safety on the Internet is more important now than ever, especially when it comes to managing your investments online.
 To help keep your investments safe, we have a dedicated security team of experts who think about things like passwords and encryption.
 Here are just a few of the ways that we work to help keep your information safe.

 When threat actors hack into a website, passwords are usually the first thing they target.

 We encourage users to use strong and unique passwords that are not shared anywhere else.
 We protect user passwords in a variety of ways, storing them in a format called a “bcrypt hash.”
 This is a method for protecting your password in our systems.

 We also offer app-specific passwords, providing read-only access to third-party services.
 These special passwords mean third parties (e.g., tax preparation software) can only be used to read customer information, but not change it.
 If an attacker were to get this password, they would not be able to withdraw any money or make any account changes.

 Two-factor authentication strengthens the security of your account.